wongsakorn-orm/n8n-nodes-ezyhr/README.md

 # n8n-nodes-ezyhr

-This is an n8n community node that integrates with **EzyHR** API for comprehensive HR management operations.
+This is an n8n community node that provides **comprehensive integration** with the **EzyHR API** for complete HR management operations.
 It supports both predefined actions and AI-autonomous mode for intelligent workflow automation.

-**EzyHR** is a comprehensive HR management platform that handles employee data, leave requests, overtime tracking, training management, and more.
-This node allows n8n workflows to interact with EzyHR's API with intelligent permission handling and AI-driven action selection.
+**EzyHR** is a comprehensive HR management platform that handles employee data, leave requests, overtime tracking, training management, department organization, and much more.
+This node allows n8n workflows to interact with EzyHR's complete API suite with intelligent permission handling and AI-driven action selection.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.